 Dogs benefit from a yearly wellness exam.
-Many problems can be found on a routine exam and it provides a chance to ask the vet any questions that you may have about health concerns, nutrition, or behavior.
+Many problems can be found on a routine exam and it provides a chance for clients to ask the vet any questions about health concerns, nutrition, or behavior.

-As part of the annual wellness exam, your dog will receive a full physical exam, have a fecal sample checked for internal parasites and have blood drawn to test for heartworm, Ehrlichia and lyme disease.
+As part of the annual wellness exam, a dog will receive a full physical exam, have a fecal sample checked for internal parasites and have blood drawn to test for heartworm, Ehrlichia and Lyme disease.

-Canine vaccines are commonly referred to by acronyms and it may get confusing to interpret exactly what your dog is being given.
-Below is a list of vaccines offered for your dog.
-Combination vaccines are administered every three years for dogs older then three years old.
+Canine vaccines are commonly referred to by acronyms and it may get confusing to interpret exactly what a dog is being given.
+Below is a list of vaccines offered for a dog.
+Combination vaccines are administered every three years for dogs older than three years old.